The mysterious renaissance pioneer of surrealism + fantasy art.

 Some of the only records of his life confirm that as a teenager, Bosch witnessed a massive fire that destroyed more than 4,000 houses and killed countless people and livestock in his village of Den Bosch in which he was born and also died, at the age of 66.He was a member of the "Illustrious Brotherhood of Our Blessed Lady", a local Dutch Christian order in veneration of the Virgin Mary, the foundation for his religious art.

 Hieronymus Bosch illuminated heaven and hell within his art, and the "monsters" of his work, must be considered within the time frame of the medieval Black Death which occurred during the painter's life, meaning Bosch was seeing literal portrayals of hell on earth.
 This re-occurring description of Bosch as a "painter of hell" does however seem unfair given the illuminating scope for "heaven" also represented within his art.

 Hieronymus Bosch's art signifies arguably the most pivotal shift in art consciousness in the past 1000 years, breaking free from the paradigm in the time he lived to manifest the potential for imaginative exploration, essentially creating the artistic genre's of surrealism and fantasy art.

 Leonardo Di Caprio featured the painting Garden Of Earthly Delights in his documentary Before The Flood as the main metaphor for the current climate crisis and global perspective disconnected from nature.

-Hidden within the micro details of the famous painting is a beautiful melodic medieval score that can be listened too (see video below), a clear example of Bosch's creative genius, easily overlooked, yet there for those who search.
+Hidden within the micro details of this famous triptych is a beautiful melodic medieval score that can be listened too, a clear example of Bosch's creative genius, easily overlooked, yet there for those who search.

 Check out a gallery of Hieronymus Bosch art below ~

 ~ Psychic Garden